GetIntoAiEng/Rock_Paper_Scissors/README.md

 ## Stages
 Let's start in the following way:
 1. Let's get access to the webcam and move the picture to MediaPipe Hands an visualize that
-2. Have a gesture detetion which is capable of detecting
+2. Have a gesture detetion which is capable of detecting Rock, Paper, Scissors
+3. Add the game logic around that

 ## Tree